OneTipEveryDay/Web-development-modules/databases/postgresql.md

 ```sql
 SELECT * FROM <name of table>
 ```

+## how to connect database to backend
-for emplemented node and backend take few steps :
+###‌ for emplemented node and backend take few steps

 >‌ 1. install pg npm package
 > 2. create index.js